hencou/esphome_components/README.md

 This project can be used as standalone ESP Hub replacement or combined with a switch configuration to use behind a wall switch.
 * This version is deployed by ESPHome
 * RGB_CCT Lights can be controlled MiLight remote or a wall push switch.
-* Wall switches will remains working even without WIFI.
+* Wall switches/light combi will remains working even without WIFI.
 * Status updates will be send by the native ESPHome API.

 Button press functions in provided example "example_milight.yaml":